wenzhouyidu/Light-VQA/README.md

 ## Description
 This is a repository for the model proposed in the paper ["Light_VQA: A Multi-Dimensional Quality Assessment Model for Low Light Video Enhancement"](https://arxiv.org/abs/2305.09512)(accepted by ACM MM 2023).
 ![image](https://github.com/wenzhouyidu/Light-VQA/blob/master/framework.png)
-The framework of Light-VQA is illustrated in Figure 2.
+The framework of Light-VQA is illustrated in here.
 Considering that among low-level features, brightness and noise have the most impact on low-light enhanced VQA [37], in addition to semantic features and motion features extracted from deep neural network,